kubevirt/community/design-proposals/mass_machine_type_transition.md

 [kubevirt/kubevirt](https://github.com/kubevirt/kubevirt)

 # Design
-Create a new virtctl command `virtctl convert-machine-types` that will allow the user to automatically update the machine type of any VMs with a machine type that is no longer supported.
+Create a new virtctl command `virtctl update machine-types` that will allow the user to automatically update the machine type of any VMs with a machine type that is no longer supported.
 This command invokes a k8s `Job` that iterates through all VMs within a specified namespace (or all namespaces if none is